 So what makes that 8 percent succeed where millions have failed?
 They do a lot of the right things, of course, but they also keep their defense systems ready for a small number of time-honored enemies of their goals.

-Here are the sins that will stop too many hopeful people in their tracks in 2016.
+Here are the mistakes that will stop too many hopeful people in their tracks.

 Mistake 1: Skipping Meals